 - It gives someone the opportunity to click on your twitter handle, see who you are and possibly follow you.
 And this adds even more credibility to the share if you are an online retailer.

 Honestly, I think those are two good reasons.

 If you are not on Twitter, you can quit reading this now.

 How To Add Your Handle

 Unfortunately, I cannot show you how to do this with every social share plugin, nor can I say they all have this option.
 But if your shared tweets aren’t including your Twitter handle, you might dig into the plugin settings a bit.
-For an example, here is where you will find that setting with these four social share plugins.
+But here are three examples for you.